yngPige/Scanner-Dev-v4/README.md

 - **ModuleNotFoundError: No module named 'Data'**: Make sure you run the GUI from the project root, and that the `Data` folder is present and in your Python path.
 - **pandas fillna Deprecation Warning**: The code now uses `df.ffill().bfill()` instead of the deprecated `df.fillna(method=...)`.
 - **LLM Output is Too Verbose**: The LLM prompt is now engineered to provide concise technical summaries, not trading recommendations.
+- **Not Enough Data for Training**: The minimum row count for ML training is user-configurable.
+If you see this error, try lowering the minimum or fetching more data.

 ---